expbye/expbye.github.io/blog.md

 * What's the best way to batch upload images to S3?
 What would it cost to just throw everything there?
 What about after I adjust photo frequency?

 ## Adventures in imagemagick - February 26, 2021
 Imagemagick indeed does what I want it to, but it's asking too much of the Raspberry Pi.
 The Pi thinks for about 6-7 minutes, runs out of RAM, and crashes before it manages to write any of the animated .gif.
 You can adjust the imagemagick config file to avoid the out of resources crash, so I did that.
 I tested on my laptop and desktop and got better, but not great results.
 Ffmpeg looks like a viable alternative.
+I'll fiddle around with it on my stronger systems and then see if it's viable to run on the Raspberry Pi.

 Observations:
 * Copying the day's photos from the Pi across Wi-Fi to my laptop took just over 15 minutes.
 IIRC, this generation of Pi's ethernet port runs on the USB bus, so transfer speeds are unlikely to improve by adding a physical connection.
 A newer Pi would do better, but I think it's better to consider other options.